Brighouse High School

 Brighouse High School (and Sixth Form) is an academy school in Brighouse, West Yorkshire, England.

 Admissions

 It has approximately 1,400 students.
 The school contains around 1,050 students while the Sixth form contains around 350 students.
 The school is a Business and Enterprise College, rated 'good' by Ofsted.
-Brighouse High School's Headteacher is Mr Richard Horsfield.
-The school also has two Deputy Headteachers.

-It is situated adjacent to Halifax Road (A644) in the Hove Edge area of north-west Brighouse.
+Brighouse High School's Headteacher is Richard Horsfield.
+It is adjacent to Halifax Road (A644) in the Hove Edge area of north-west Brighouse.

 History

 The school began as Brighouse & District Girls' Secondary School on 6 September 1910 then became "Brighouse Girls' Grammar School" in 1944.
 In 1985, following reorganisation of education in Calderdale, it became Brighouse High School, a mixed comprehensive school.

 It is now a comprehensive school with Academy status and educates students aged 11–18 years old.

 The sixth form is separate from the main school in the former grammar school in the town centre on Halifax Road and recently the new Mulberry Suite has opened, which includes a cafeteria for students and new study rooms.